-Wendy's customer smacks Utah thief with chair, prevents robbery, report says
+Wendy's customer smacks California thief with chair, prevents robbery, report says

-A man is being heralded a hero after he stopped a Christmas robbery at a Wendy’s in Utah by bashing the thief over the head with a chair, reports said.
+A man is being heralded a hero after he stopped a Christmas robbery at a Wendy’s in California by bashing the thief over the head with a chair, reports said.

 The knife-wielding suspect, whose face was covered, pushed his way to the front of the line at the fast food restaurant on Monday evening, demanding money from the cashier, Yuba City police officials told The Sacramento Bee.